OpenFn/docs/docs/cli.md

 This CLI replaces the old [@openfn/devtools](https://github.com/OpenFn/devtools) and provides a new suite of features and improvements, including:

-- a new runtime and compiler for executing and creating runnable openfn jobs,
+- a new runtime and compiler for executing and creating runnable OpenFn jobs,
 - customizable logging output,
 - automatic installation of language adaptors,
 - and support for the adaptors monorepo